CaptainZippy/littlelambda/README.md

  * NaN boxing.
 Basic types such as int/double are 64 bits and do not go to the heap.
  * Lists, symbols, functions etc are heap allocated.
  * Tail recursion optimization
+ * First class environments
+ * Supports kernel-style operatives (calls where all the arguments are passed unevaluated)

 Missing features:
  * Garbage collection (but see littlegc)